didzis1/didzis1/README.md

 Here are some ideas to get you started:
-- 🔭 I’m currently working on my school thesis (on GitLab) and on a gym app called Hyperlift.
+- 🔭 I’m currently working at a company called Ambientia and trying to finish my school thesis.
 - 🌱 I’m currently learning Docker, PostgreSQL, Sequelize and TypeScript in general ☺️
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/didzis-zvaigzne-2611011a4)
 - ⚡ Fun fact: TypeScript, React & GraphQL are one of my favourite tools/languages, I love to read books, customize mechanical keyboards and play board games